Skip to main content

 Not registering a name or logo does not always mean anyone can do anything with it.
 If you have been using a name or logo, it’s yours, but it is safer to have it registered as a trademark.

-Registering a trademark costs money, and should seek advice from a trademark lawyer on whether or not to register a trademark.
+Registering a trademark costs money, and Anyone who contributes to creating or performing a musical work, a live performance, or a sound recording. should seek advice from a trademark lawyer on whether or not to register a trademark.

 How do you register a trademark?